Jobayer109/laptop-cloud-client/README.md

-# Projects title:
+# Project name:

-My website title is: "Laptop Cloud"
+Project name 'Laptop Cloud'

-## Website Link:
+## Project's Live Link:

-Access my site at
+Live Link:

-## About of this website:
+## About of this project:

 "Laptop Cloud" is a platform on which you can buy and sell your used or second hand laptops!
 Use the location selector to find deals close to you or check out ads to have items delivered directly to you with 100% buyer protection.

 ## Technologies:

 Javascript, ReactJs, ExpressJs, NodeJs, Mongodb, React router, React Context, firebase authentication, Vercel, Environment variables, react-photo-view, React-hook-form, jwt.

-## Credits:

-All credits goes to https://web.programming-hero.com/ team.

 ## Status: